dragmakex/LunchSphere/README.md

 ### Performance

 - While the participant performs the tasks, we measure the time he needs with a timer implemented in our App.
 We also log the swaps/taps the participant performed in our App.
 We use both of these measures for our performance assessment.

 ### Qualitative feedback

 - **Post task interview**:
   - "What were your thoughts when using the app for scheduling/rescheduling?"
   - "Were there any aspects of the app that confused you or that you found difficult to use?"
   - "What did you like or dislike about the user interface and design?"
   - "Did you encounter any issues or unexpected behaviors?"
 - **Comparative Analysis:** Since participants will interact with two different versions of the app, ask them to compare the two versions and express their preferences.
 This can help you understand which version performs better in terms of user experience.
 - **Think-Aloud Protocol:** Encourage participants to verbalize their thoughts, feelings, and actions as they interact with the app.
 This allows you to gain insights into their decision-making process, frustrations, and satisfaction in real time. (maybe this I’m not sure, this could also impact our measurements and lead to noise)

 ## Insights and changes from preliminary user study

 The experiment, all in all, went as expected.
 There were no bugs or unexpected behaviors in our app that we'd have to change.
 The users understood their tasks pretty quickly.
 I had the feeling that both users saw it almost like a test, meaning they were very careful not to press any wrong buttons.
 The task completion time and interaction count metrics worked well and can give us a good sense of how fast the user can adapt to the two versions of our feature.

 **Things we need to change**

- - Both users thought that the listed groups were ordered chronologically.
-When using both variants, this is indeed the case up to the group they needed to select.
+- Both users thought that the listed groups were ordered chronologically but this was not the case.
+  The order held only up to the group they needed to select.
 After that, they figured they didn't have to keep on swiping/scrolling, since the time of the next groups would not fit the description.
 We thus need to either order all the groups chronologically or completely mix them up in the beginning, so that they look at all proposed options.
 - For the swiping feature, the first user swiped incorrectly at the beginning and accidentally committed to the wrong group.
 From there, he did not know if he could go back to swiping and commit to another group.
 The second user did not realize the swiping feature at all and just used the red and green buttons at the bottom of our app.
 As a change, we should put small arrows or other aids to help the user correctly utilize our feature.
 And additionally a training phase to get the user familiar with the app such that things like that don't happen.
 We forgot to include that in the preliminary user protocol.

-##First User Study
+## First User Study

 We then conducted the user study and found some major flaws in the study protocol and the app.
-The most important ones were, first, we did not have a training phase of any sort, resulting in confused users who did not know how to use the app.
-Second, we gave the users an imaginary situation to schedule lunch.
+The two test users in the preliminary user study behaved as we expected, but this was unfortunately not the case for most study participants.
+Either they did not think the task through or they were more familiar with the swiping mechanics, we do not know.
+The most important issues were we experienced with participants of the real study were as follows.
+First, we gave the users an imaginary situation to schedule lunch.
 We made sure it matched the actual prototype with the names.
 However, we forgot to consider the people who were 'pending' in our lunch groups.
 This resulted in having no clear target group lunchtime in the study and left the participants guessing whether they should enter the lunch group, even though in the scenario they were asked not to join groups with that specific name.
+Second, we did not have a training phase of any sort, resulting in confused users who did not know how to use the app.
 Third, in the swiping-based app, there was still no clear enough indication for swiping, so people mostly did not swipe and still used the red and green buttons.
 So, we were puzzled because we were not only investigating one variable as we should but were also investigating how intuitive the prototypes were on first use because there was no introduction.
 This also led to users not doing the swiping in the swipe prototype.
-Additionally, we were kind of measuring decision-making in the users because there was no real lunchtime that suited the scenario given.
-Because we wanted to be honest and really find out something with this user study, we just fixed everything and redid the study.
-Here is the final user study protocol:
+To address this issue and be confident of the results we would achieve then, we decided to conduct a new second study.
+We had already very valuable insights from the first (faulty) study, but we cannot trust its quantitative results.
+Here is the final user study protocol, as was used in the second (correct) study.

 ## Final User Study Protocol

 ### Fill out the data in the google sheets file

 - Click the link [here]